MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/reports.md

 ## Report filters

-Reports may have generic or specific filters that allow users to see reports for specific criteria.
+Reports may have generic or specific filters that allow users to view reports for specific criteria.
 For example, users can use Group filter to see data for a specific group.
 Similarly, users can use the **Create Date** filter to see the Actions for a specific date or date range.

 ### Report drilldown support